 So, you know it’s great to sell on Amazon and eBay has plenty of advantages too.
 You may have even started selling on one or the other.
 But the question is, should you try selling on eBay and Amazon at the same time?

-It’s obvious that there are a few downsides.
-You have to learn all of the rules for both Amazon and eBay, work with another source of income when handling your taxes, and provide support to customers from both marketplaces.
+There are a few obvious downsides.
+You have to learn all the rules of both Amazon and eBay, work with another source of income when handling your taxes, and provide support to customers from both marketplaces.
 Are the advantages worth those difficulties?

 Having succeeded at selling on both platforms, we say yes.
 Here are the reasons why:

 Either one is a giant market.
 But why limit yourself to one?
 Put them together and that’s 487 million potential buyers!

 Of course, those are not all unique users.
 Some buyers do use both Amazon and eBay.
 But even if selling on both “only” put you in front of 311 million unique buyers, it would clearly be worth it.
 Most storeowners would kill for that kind of reach.

 Few things are worse than inventory that sits in storage.
 Whether it’s clogging your living room or racking up storage fees in a warehouse, inventory you haven’t sold is deadweight for your business.